Elkantor/sc2api/README.md

 npm install
 ```

-Or you can directly install the module by using npm like this, if you already have a node.js project sets up :
+Or you can directly install the module by using npm, if you already have a node.js project sets up :

 ```shell
 npm install --save sc2api